Cummings $35 Million Grant Program

 Cummings Foundation reserves the right to modify, add to, amend, or eliminate any of its eligibility requirements, priority funding areas, or policies at any time, with or without notice.

-Cummings Foundation, Inc. (CFI) has a separate grant-making entity, OneWorld Boston, Inc. Approved by the Internal Revenue Service effective February 1, 2011 and August 24, 2012, it is primarily funded by CFI.
-These entities share some common directors, as well as office space at 200 West Cummings Park, Woburn, MA 01801.
+Cummings Foundation, Inc. (CFI) has a separate grant-making entity, Cummings Foundation Grants, Inc. Approved by the Internal Revenue Service effective February 1, 2011 and August 24, 2012, it is primarily funded by CFI.
+These entities share some common trustees, as well as office space at 200 West Cummings Park, Woburn, MA 01801.